Java vs. JavaScript: What's the Difference?

 What is JavaScript used for?

 It’s not only for the front end, though.
 JavaScript can run in Node environments, allowing you to write JavaScript for the back end.
 It can perform routing, controller functions, an API service, or all of those things at once.
-Node enables you to have a fully JavaScript stack.
+Node enables you to have a full JavaScript stack.

 You can also make games in JavaScript.
 It is particularly suited for mobile and browser games, meaning you can make games for almost any device with a web browser.